Animal Crossing: Development

 Amiibo Festival is a party video game for the Wii U released in November 2015 that heavily utilizes Amiibo.
 It was met with unfavorable reviews from critics.
 It was developed by Nintendo Entertainment Planning & Development and NDcube.

 In April 2016, Nintendo announced that an Animal Crossing mobile game, later named as Animal Crossing: Pocket Camp, would be released as a part of their mobile game lineup.
 The game was soft launched in Australia in October 2017, and released worldwide on November 21, 2017.
 Pocket Camp has a rating of 72 out of 100 on Metacritic.

 New Horizons (Note: Known in Japan as Atsumare Dōbutsu no Mori (あつまれ どうぶつの森)) was announced in a Nintendo Direct in September 2018 for the Nintendo Switch.
 The game was released worldwide on March 20, 2020, though its release was initially planned for 2019.
 It quickly became the first console game to reach five million digital sales within a month, with the high sales often attributed to the social distancing and stay at home orders during the COVID-19 pandemic.
 Soon after its release, the game became one of the few in the series to receive additional content post-launch, with future additions rumored to be on their way.
 The game won Best Family Game at The Game Awards 2020.
 In October 2021, Nintendo announced a paid DLC for Animal Crossing: New Horizons named Happy Home Paradise.
 The DLC was released on November 5, 2021.
 Happy Home Paradise is the sequel to Animal Crossing: Happy Home Designer and involves the player designing vacation homes for villagers on an archipelago, a resort dedicated to vacation homes.
 In this DLC, two new non-villager characters have been introduced.
-Wardell, who is a manatee, runs the shop inside of the HQ of the archipelago.
+Wardell, a manatee, runs the shop inside of the HQ of the archipelago.
 Niko, a small monkey, can be found on the docks by a boat.
 The DLC also adds additional apps to the NookPhone including the Room Sketch and the Happy Home Network app.

 On August 21, 2024, the Animal Crossing: Pocket Camp X account posted a statement informing players about the end of service for the game on November 28.
 It was replaced with a paid version without microtransactions, titled Pocket Camp Complete.
 In October 2025, a Nintendo Switch 2 edition of New Horizons was announced for release on January 15, 2026.